alttester/AltTester-Unity-SDK/README.md

 ## iOS Code Stripping Problems
 >
-Because Unity uses IL2CPP to strip unnecessary code to make the game as small as possible it might remove code that AltUnityTester will use to get information.
-This is why some test might fail.
+Because Unity uses IL2CPP to strip unnecessary code to make games as small as possible it might remove code that AltUnityTester will use to get information.
+This is why some tests might fail.
 From our observation the methods that most likely will have this problem are: GetComponentProperty, SetComponentProperty and CallComponentMethod.
-If this happens it will require to create a `link.xml` file in the Asset folder.
+If this happens it will need to create a `link.xml` file in the Asset folder.
 >
 For information how to create `link.xml` and more details about IL2CPP check [IL2CPP BytecodeStripping](#https://docs.unity3d.com/Manual/IL2CPP-BytecodeStripping.html).
 >